 When winter arrives, Nature begins to withdraw—trees lose their leaves, birds fly south, the ground hardens, and water freezes.
 Cold slows everything down.
 Everything in Nature enters a period of rest in order to have enough energy for Spring growth.
 Our bodies follow the same path.
 We must rest in Winter so our energy can emerge healthy and strong in Spring.

 But true Spring occurs in the midst of what we consider Winter.
 Think about a crocus in the snow.
 There’s snow on the ground—so the temperature is cold—yet a flower has already bloomed.
 Energy has already pushed upward and outward through the hardened Winter soil to create new life.
 This is the true energy of Springtime—and as in Nature, the same energy happens in your body.
 Within you, there is an energy moving up and outward, even though the external temperature makes you want to stay inside and rest.
 Ultimately, the climate will change to match the incoming seasonal energy.

-Deep imbalances are often relayed to you as symptoms.
-The Liver is responsible for maintaining the smooth flow of Qi and blood.
+Deep imbalances are often relayed as symptoms.
+The Liver is responsible for maintaining the smooth flow of Qi and Blood.
 It also helps our emotions flow smoothly, so mood swings or anger and bad moods can come from unbalanced Liver Qi.
-Some other symptoms are headaches at the top of the head, high blood pressure, tendon problems, and eye issues, such as blurry vision, floaters, dry or itchy eyes, or a change in vision.
-Since the Liver has a close relationship with the Stomach, digestive issues like indigestion, bloating and burping can occur, especially in Springtime.
+Unbalanced Liver Qi may also present as headaches at the top of the head, high blood pressure, tendon problems, and eye issues, such as blurry vision, floaters, dry or itchy eyes, or a change in vision.
+Since the Liver has a close relationship with the Stomach, digestive issues like indigestion, bloating and burping can occur, especially in Spring.